elasticio/elasticio.github.io/content/_guides/passthrough-feature.md

 *   As an integrator you want to retrieve the data from more than one external resource and combine it into one outgoing message to store it in your desired storage.
 Without the passthrough feature you would need to retrieve the data separately from different resources, synchronize them and store in the storage.
 For this you would definitely need to use more than one integration flow and make sure not overwrite it every time.
 *   As an integrator you would like to retrieve the data at least two times from the third party resource due to limitations of the third party API abilities.
 Without the passthrough you would need to use two different integration flows and somehow synchronize the information between them.

-Let us have a look into an example on how the passthrough feature can help to solve a real-life integration dilemma.
+Let us have a look into an  beginner's example on how the passthrough feature works.

 ## Beginner's Example